LukaszHryniewiecki/dc.git_workshop/README.md

-# Workshop 1 - into
+# Workshop 1 - introduciton to git from console

 Commands we have used:
 * `git init`